 A note for Mums and Dads to bear in mind: entry to all museums and cultural attractions (nationwide) is free for all children under 18, and free for all EU citizens under 26 (proof of identity will be required).

-2. What is the Paris Pass?
+2. What is The Paris Pass by Go City?

 This pass offers its holders a much more comprehensive sightseeing experience for anyone visiting Paris.
 It is not just another brand of museum pass.
 In fact, it includes the museum pass described above, a travel card and a Paris Attraction card (pictured here).
 Available for two, three, four or six days, there are different prices for children (2-day €44), teenagers (2-day €81) and adults (2-day €131).